C-W-D-Harshit/flash-guard/ALGORITHM.md

-# 🔬 YtDimmer Brightness Detection Algorithm
+# 🔬 YTDimmer Brightness Detection Algorithm

-This document explains the technical details of how YtDimmer detects and responds to bright video content in real-time.
+This document explains the technical details of how YTDimmer detects and responds to bright video content in real-time.

 ## Overview

-YtDimmer uses a sophisticated canvas-based frame analysis system that continuously monitors video brightness at 30 FPS and applies CSS filters when bright content is detected.
+YTDimmer uses a sophisticated canvas-based frame analysis system that continuously monitors video brightness at 30 FPS and applies CSS filters when bright content is detected.

 ## Core Algorithm